 Ballantine’s is one of the third most sold Scotch whiskies, among Johnnie Walker Red Label and Grant’s Family Reserve.
 It’s available on every store and mostly also on different bottle sizes.
-Ballantine’s is worldwide 2nd most sold whisky but on Europe it’s the first.
-Sale volume is enormous, 200.000 bottles on every day on the year.
+Ballantine’s is worldwide 2nd most sold whisky but in Europe it’s the first.
+The Sales volume is enormous, 200.000 bottles on every day of the year.

-George Ballantine is the man who is behind the product and have gave a name also on it.
-He establish a food store at 1827 and it have put also on the foundation year of the whisky, even George only sold whiskies from other producer on the first 3 decades.
+George Ballantine is the man who is behind the product and has also given a name also on it.
+He established a food store in 1827 and it was also put on the foundation year of the whisky, even though George only sold whiskies from other producers in the first 3 decades.
 It was not until 1865 that he began selling his own blended whisky, when he opened a new store at Glasgow.
 The sales number of his own blended whisky was increasing rapidly and his sons later continued producing and selling it and also exporting to other countries.

 Well balanced, light, average, dull.
-Nose is thin and light, lots of fruits, lightly oaky, honey and hint of vanilla.
-Taste is smooth, light, young.
-Fruits (apple and banana), some peanuts, hint of oak and peat.
+Nose is thin and light, some fruits, lightly oaky, honey and a hint of vanilla.
+Taste is smooth, light and young.
+Fruits (apple and banana), some peanuts, hints of oak and peat.
 Aftertaste is short and sweet.
 There’s nothing which disturbs, Ballantine’s is very easy drinking whisky.
-No need to dilute it with water or ice, it’s enough smooth and light on it’s own.
-It’s a beginner whisky, taste is easy to approach.
-For drinks it’s quite light, it don’t give enough kick and whisky aroma.
-So it suits for those who do not enjoy alcohol taste on own mixings.
-Overall it’s very nice done blend, but on the other hand, it’s mass produced and very basic and average Scotch whisky.
+No need to dilute it with water or add ice cubes to glass, it’s smooth enough and light on its own.
+It’s a beginner whisky, the taste is very approachable.
+For cocktails it is quite light, it doesn’t give so much kick and whisky aroma.
+So it suits those who do not enjoy the taste of alcohol in their own drinks.
+Overall it’s done very nicely, but on the other hand, it’s mass produced and very basic and average Scotch whisky.